 - And a surprising 28% is how you power your home.
 That’s your gas and electricity.
 By choosing renewable or carbon-neutral energy, you can take a big chunk out of your carbon footprint pretty easily.

 You can read the detail about how we worked out the averages at the bottom of this blog.

 Little changes in any of these areas start to shrink your footprint.
 And if we all take steps, imagine what we could do – think how much carbon we could save!

 Try OVO Greenlight

 OVO Greenlight has been designed to help everyone learn more about their carbon footprint and discover new ways to lighten it, so it’s a great first step on your journey to zero carbon.

 We’ve made it really easy to use – and it’s free for all OVO members, new and existing.
 By helping you track (and understand) the emissions connected to your home energy, and transport we hope it’ll give you the tools you need to start reducing them – and all without making major sacrifices to the life you love.

 How do I offset my carbon footprint?

-You might have heard about offsetting – carbon offsetting is a way to balance out your carbon footprint.
+You might have heard about carbon offsetting.
+It's is a way to balance out your carbon footprint.
 How?
 By supporting projects that reduce carbon emissions.

 Carbon offsetting makes sure that the emissions released because of your actions are to equal the emissions saved through offsetting.
 Giving you zero carbon overall!
 It’s not perfect, but it’s a good way to stop any carbon emissions that you can’t cut completely.